Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 **Any work that changes files in /.github/workflows or /terraform impacts the application deployment process**, and must first be tested by a developer with the appropriate AWS keys.
 For the purpose of these docs, a developer with the AWS access codes is a "deployer".

-Our deployment process runs in three separate workflows:
+Our deployment process now runs in three separate workflows:

-1. **deploy_neo4j.yml**: Handles the deployment of Neo4j instances.
+1. **connectors.yml**: Handles the deployment of infrequently changed infrastructure.
-2. **deploy_application_infrastructure.yml**: Sets up the application infrastructure.
+2. **databases.yml**: Sets up and manages database resources, including Neo4j instances.
-3. **deploy_application.yml**: Deploys the application itself.
+3. **app.yml**: Deploys the application itself.

 This separation allows for granular control over each part of the deployment process and makes it easier to manage and troubleshoot specific aspects of the deployment.

-### deploy_neo4j.yml
+### connectors.yml
 This workflow is responsible for:
+- Setting up the core AWS infrastructure (VPC, security groups, etc.)
+- Applying Terraform configurations for shared resources
+- Outputting important infrastructure information

+### databases.yml
+This workflow handles:
 - Setting up and configuring Neo4j instances
 - Generating Neo4j credentials
-- Applying Terraform configurations for Neo4j resources
+- Applying Terraform configurations for database resources
 - Outputting Neo4j connection information

-### deploy_application_infrastructure.yml
-This workflow handles:
-- Setting up the core AWS infrastructure (VPC, ECS cluster, security groups, etc.)
-- Applying Terraform configurations for application infrastructure
-- Outputting important infrastructure information (ECR repo URL, ECS cluster ARN, etc.)

-### deploy_application.yml
+### app.yml
 This workflow manages:
 - Building and pushing the Docker image to ECR
-- Updating the ECS task definition
+- Updating the ECS task definition and cluster
 - Deploying the application to ECS
 - Generating and managing application secrets (e.g., JWT token)